Saturday, July 3, 2010

 These examples may seem exotic, as Indian brand names may not encounter such problems at the moment.
 This may be so because we do not have any global brands (exceptions are few and far between).
 As the Indian industry looks towards wider horizons, hopefully, we shall soon create global brands.
 There is an entry in Drug Index listing Pamela as a brand of paracetamol and racemethionine.
 Let us hope that a Ms Pamela will not take umbrage at her name being bandied about associating it with an antipyretic.

-THE WORKS BEHIND THE WORDS:
+THE WORKS BEHIND THE WORDS!

 Carmaker Daimler exhibited the prototype of a new car to some of its dealers.
 One of them, an enterprising chap, offered to sell a third of the produce if the car was named after his daughter Mercedes.
 Thus was born the brand name for the most coveted automobile - Mercedes.